 Robin has over 40 years’ experience in directing musicals.
-He has MD’d numerous shows including Carousel, Hair, Jesus Christ Superstar and My Fair Lady both in his native Venezuela and in the UK.
+He has MD’d numerous shows including Carousel, Hair, Jesus Christ Superstar, My Fair Lady and Hello Dolly both in his native Venezuela and in the UK.
 He has MD’d two musicals for SADS: Fiddler on the Roof, which received the NODA award for best musical in the South East region in 2015 and Oliver! in February 2018.
-Robin has just completed MD-ing Hello Dolly for TWODS (November 2018).

 Robin went to Tonbridge School and then to the Guildhall School of Music & Drama, where he studied classical guitar, double bass, voice and conducting.
 Graduating in 1974, he emigrated to Venezuela where he taught music both privately and in schools and was choirmaster at St Mary’s Pro-Cathedral.
 Robin taught English as a foreign language and later became Office Manager of a cinematographic laboratory in Caracas.

 Returning to England in 1988, Robin spent the rest of his working career as a management trainer in the financial industry.
 Now retired, he devotes his time mainly to music.
-He plays double bass in the 18-piece Bells Yew Green swing band.
-Robin is also bass player in the jazz quintet, Café society.
+He plays double bass in the jazz group, Café society.
 He has also been deputy MD of Second Wind Band and The Bodiam Concert Band.

 Robin fulfilled a life-long dream to become a pilot by acquiring his PPL in 1999 and has accumulated 235 hours’ flying.
 He is a member of the Skinners’ Company and holds the Freedom of the City of London.
 Robin is married to the writer Rebecca de Saintonge.